jonathanp16/application/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context (Environment)
 <!--- How has this issue affected you?
 What are you trying to accomplish? -->
 <!--- Providing context helps us come up with a solution that is most useful in the real world -->

+# Bug Submission Checklist
+- [ ] Replication steps
+- [ ] Screenshots
+- [ ] Tagged commits fixing the bug for traceability
+- [ ] Tagged commits updating tests to cover the reported bug
+- [ ] (optional) tagged with “performance” label if performance related